-Transfers between the Plan and the Fortune Brands Innovations Retirement Savings Plan occur due to participant changes in status from hourly to salaried, or vice versa, or transfers between the Companies.
-Total transfers from the Plan were \$2,181 and \$1,326 for the years ended December 31, 2022 and 2021, respectively.
-Total transfers into the Plan from the Fortune Brands Innovations Retirement Savings Plan were \$310 and \$363 for the years ended December 31, 2022 and 2021, respectively.
+Transfers between the Plan and the Fortune Brands Innovations Hourly Employee Retirement Savings Plan occur due to participant changes in status from hourly to salaried, or vice versa, or transfers between Companies.
+Total transfers to the Plan were \$527 and \$2,181 during the years ended December 31, 2023 and 2022, respectively.
+Transfers from the Plan were \$113 and \$310 during the years ended December 31, 2023 and 2022, respectively.